The Barber Surgeon (OK, Google, play 'Barbra Streisand' by Duck Sauce)

 One of the (many) drawbacks to Barber Surgeon, in concept, is that it needs five motors to run!
 Each wheel needs individual control, as well as the arm, and the disc!
 In order to simplify the wiring loom, from early on, I’d picked out a 4 in 1 ESC designed for drones - a Skystars KM55A, running AM32.
 This had capacity to control all three drive motors, and the hammer arm, while a Skystars Talon 40A, left over from Barber Surgeon 1, ran the weapon.
 This significantly simplified the wiring loom, once each channel was flashed to be reversible.

 On the transmitter side of things, I realised I never covered that in my last post.
 The right stick is set up as usual - Forwards, Backwards, Left and Right.
 Strafing was controlled by the left/right on the left stick.
 For Barber Surgeon 1, the saw was done on the potentiometers at the top of the transmitter, while the arm was mapped to the throttle.
 This was awkward, and the saw was operated on a set-and-forget policy.
-For Barber Surgeon 2, I wanted to bring it all onto the sticks, learning Logical Switches from Alex and Scott.
+For Barber Surgeon 2, I wanted to bring it all onto the sticks, learning Logical Switches in OpenTX from Alex and Scott.
 This meant that when the throttle stick - and the spinner - reached 75% power, the arm motor would pulse for half a second forward, then in reverse at 25% power on the return stroke.

 Practicalities in Practice